Marionettes, Inc.

 "Marionettes, Inc." is a short story by American writer Ray Bradbury, originally published in Startling Stories (March 1949) and later reprinted in his collection of short stories The Illustrated Man.
-In the story, Bradbury conjures a conflict between man and machine and depicts the human dependence on technology, a common theme for Bradbury's stories.
-He generally creates darkly themed stories and this short read is no different.
+The story follows a conflict between man and machine and depicts the human dependence on technology, a common theme for Bradbury's stories.

 Plot summary

 In 1990, friends Braling and Smith take a walk one evening, much to the surprise of the latter, as Braling's wife generally tries to keep him from doing things he enjoys.
 Braling reveals to Smith that he has been using a robot duplicate of himself, Braling Two, to fulfill his obligations as a husband while he pursues his personal interests.
 His wife is completely unaware of the duplication.
 He plans to visit Rio de Janeiro for a month while his robot covers for him at home.

 Smith, fascinated by this new (and technically illegal) technology, considers buying a duplicate to deal with his own wife, Nettie, who in the last month has been overly affectionate.
 Braling gives him a contact card for Marionettes, Inc. Smith goes home and finds his wife sleeping.
 He briefly wrestles with the ethics of deceiving his wife before getting out his bankbook to set aside the $8,000 he would need to purchase the duplicate.
 To his surprise, Smith finds that $10,000 is missing from their account.
 He checks the sleeping Nettie and realizes that she is a robot duplicate of his wife.

 When Braling tries to return home and hide Braling Two, the robot resists him, expressing a love for his wife.
 Realizing that the duplicate is trying to replace him, Braling panics, only to be locked in a box by Braling Two.
 The story ends ambiguously in the Bralings' bedroom with "someone", presumably Braling Two, kissing Mrs. Braling affectionately.